Maria Manetti Shrem Mentors

 Be gentle with yourself; you’re doing the best you can.
 I love working with others as they discover their voice!
 It is a privilege and honor to walk alongside students as they grow both as humans and musicians.

-Irina has always maintained a private voice studio with students following her across Europe.
-Her passion for teaching runs deep and she enjoys sharing her love for singing with young students, helping them develop their vocal skills and artistry.
-Since joining the ArtSmart team in 2022, Irina has been excited to extend her experience and expertise to students in underserved communities.
+In addition to her performing career, Irina has always maintained a private voice studio, with students following her across Europe.
+Her deep passion for teaching drives her to share her love of singing and extensive knowledge with young artists, helping them develop their vocal skills and artistry.

 Mentoring Philosophy